many floating clocks showing different times

 Before, during and after exercise

 Exercise typically causes blood glucose to go down.
 If you take insulin and certain oral medications, exercise may increase your risk for low blood sugar.
-Monitoring your blood glucose before, during (in particular if exercise is longer than 1 hour), as well as after exercise can help you see the impact of exercise on your blood glucose and help screen for hypoglycemia.
+Monitoring your blood glucose before, during (in particular if exercise is longer than 1 hour), and after exercise can help you see the impact of exercise on your blood glucose and help screen for hypoglycemia.

 Before driving